 The keywords you choose will not only determine who your ad audience is, but also the scope of your campaign.
 For example, if a language school bids on “learn English,” their ad will likely be seen by a large number of prospects, but not all of them will be viable leads.
 A more niche search like ‘ESL summer camp UK’, meanwhile, might attract far less searches, but those that do look for it may be more likely to be seriously interested in that type of course.

-Successful Search Engine Advertising for Schools
+3. Successful Search Engine Paid Advertising for Higher Ed

 While SEO will no doubt help your school’s search engine ranking, search engine ads can boost your website traffic faster and more efficiently.
 By increasing your visibility for targeted keywords, your school can instantly connect with prospects who are actively searching for courses and schools like yours.